royratcliffe/UICukes101/README.md

 ![AddToYourProject](UICukes101/raw/master/Images/AddToYourProject.png)

 Open your test target's Build Phases.
 Add the `UICukes` target as a Target Dependency.
-Also add `libUICukes.a` as a library to link against.
+Also add `libUICukes.a` as a library to link against; the linker automatically picks up the other dependencies.
 You can now press Cmd+U to compile, build, link and launch the test target.
 Tests will run but fail.
 The example test fails by design.
 Delete the boilerplate test code by removing the `-setUp`, `-tearDown` and `-testExample` methods.
 Keep the source files.
 You might find them useful for 'SenTesting' later.

 ### Environment Support